BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 To change this, all you need to do is find the value IDs for the emotion and variaton you'd like, and swap them in for the existing emotion and variation values.

-You'll also notice the Time attribute for the second emotion starts partway through the dialogue.
+You'll  notice the Time attribute for the second emotion starts partway through the dialogue.
 Specifically, 1.69996 seconds into it.
 This is where you can adjust the timing of each expression change!

 Tweaking the Time attribute will tell the game what emotion should play when, in relation to the start and end times of the dialog.
 Just make sure you keep those times within the start and end times for the Phase you're editing, otherwise they'll overlap with other dialog effect components.

-You can also add new emotion changes by duplicating one of the "Keys" listed for expression changes, and adjusting the emotion, variation, and time attributes as necessary.
+You can add new emotion changes by duplicating one of the "Keys" listed for expression changes, and adjusting the emotion, variation, and time attributes as necessary.

 You can create really complex sequences of emotions this way, exactly how the game does!

 #### TLVoice

 This component controls the voice line for a node!
 However, the actual voice line is not referenced within the timeline file.
 Instead, the specific voice line is linked to the text handle listed for the node in the DialogsBinary file.
-This text handle is not only referenced in the Localization files, but is also referenced in a character's voicebank file, and will allow the game to reference the proper audio file.
+This text handle is not only referenced in the Localization files, but is  referenced in a character's voicebank file, and will allow the game to reference the proper audio file.

 The UUIDs listed in the TLVoice component are  the UUIDs for the dialog node, group id, and/or custom sequence IDs of the dialog in the DialogsBinary file.